Mom’s Best Zucchini Bread Recipe (Moist and Pillowy Soft!)

 • All-purpose flour: The first ingredient we’ll need is some good quality all-purpose flour.
 It will be the base of our bread batter.

-• Salt: A little bit of salt will help the other ingredients taste more pronounced.
+• Sea Salt: A little bit of salt will help the other ingredients taste more pronounced.
 It also helps regulate the leavening process so that the bread rises evenly.

 • Baking soda: Baking soda is one of the ingredients we’ll use to leaven the bread.
 It gives the crust a nice-looking brown color also.